martinlindhe/laravel-vue-i18n-generator/README.md

 ...
 ```

-## Template names
+## Parameters

-The generator adjusts the strings in order to work with vue-i18n's template names,
+The generator adjusts the strings in order to work with vue-i18n's named formatting,
-making it simple to share also named templates from your Laravel translations.
+so you can reuse your Laravel translations with parameters.

 resource/lang/message.php:
 ```php